Meet the Staff

 Corrina is also the Co-Founder and a Lead Organizer for Indian People Organizing for Change(IPOC), a small Native run organization that works on Indigenous people issues as well as sponsoring an annual Shellmound Peace Walk to bring about education and awareness of the desecration of the sacred sites in the greater Bay Area, 2005-2009.
 IPOC has led many actions including the 2011 occupation of Segorea Te in Vallejo, California which was successful in preserving the sacred site.

 Corrina also sits on the California Indigenous Environmental Association Board , the Board of Directors for the Oakland Street Academy Foundation and is the treasurer for the Edes HOA.
 She is an avid Raiders Fan.

 Emma Gomez, MSW, Youth Advocate/Educator

 email@example.com (510) 208-1870 x 320

-Emma is Mexican American and currently works within the Indian Education Center and Living by Sacred Colors departments at the AICRC.
-Emma came to our agency with over six years of advocacy, case management, clinical, and education experience and a passion for working with disconnected youth and their families.
-Emma has social work skills and has experience providing empowerment based services to Native youth and their families.
-Her past work at AICRC has included providing case management to youth, managing the youth internship program, facilitating cultural arts and traditional foods courses, and developing and implementing curriculum on tobacco prevention.
+Emma is Mexican American and currently works within the Preparing Oakland Native Youth (PONY) and Social Services departments at the AICRC.
+Emma has over eight years of advocacy, case management, clinical, and education experience working with Native American youth and their families.
+Her work with the PONY program has provided her the opportunity to build strong relationships with Native American young adults and knowledge about the challenges they face.
+Emma has social work skills and has experience providing, trauma-informed and empowerment based services to Native youth and their families.
+Her past work at AICRC has included providing case management to youth, managing the youth internship program, facilitating cultural arts and traditional foods courses, and developing and implementing curriculum on traditional tobacco.

 Ines Gardilcic, Youth Leadership Coordinator